oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/themes/nouns.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/styles/themes/nouns.ts)

-This code exports a set of CSS variables that define the styling for various elements in the Alephium web3 project.
+This code exports a set of CSS variables that define the styling for various elements in the Oxygenium web3 project.
 These variables can be used throughout the project to ensure consistent styling across different components.

 For example, the `--ck-connectbutton-background` variable defines the background color for the connect button, while `--ck-primary-button-background` and `--ck-secondary-button-background` define the background colors for primary and secondary buttons, respectively.
 Other variables define font sizes, font weights, border radii, box shadows, and colors for various elements such as tooltips, alerts, and QR codes.